Skip to content

 git apply Tensile-fix-fallback-arch-build.patch

-5. If nothing appears after applying, it's patched successfully.
-Otherwise, you may need to manually add the patch content to TensileCreateLibrary.py, you may also skip this steps if you have optimized logic available.
+If nothing appears after applying, the patch succeeded.
+Otherwise, you may need to manually add the patch content to `TensileCreateLibrary.py`.
+You can also skip this step if you already have optimized logic.

 4. Apply the patch: